-- Note down this information and save for next.
+- Note down this information and save it for next.

 - After that, open a web browser and visit the manufacturer’s website for your BIOS using the previous info.

-- Finally, download compatible files and obviously install them in the device.
+- Finally, download compatible files and obviously install them on the device.

 9] Run System File Checker Tool and recover Windows Core components